General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Introduction

 Parallel to progress in static observables, asteroseismology-the study of NS oscillation modes and their GW signatures has matured into a powerful probe of ultra-dense matter.
-Several QNMs might be present in an oscillating NS, and they are classified based on the force which restores equilibrium \cite{Cowling_1941, Thorne_1967, Kokkotas_1999}.
+Several quasi normal modes (QNMs) might be present in an oscillating NS, and they are classified based on the force which restores equilibrium \cite{Cowling_1941, Thorne_1967, Kokkotas_1999}.
 The focus of the current work is on the investigation of the non-radial $f$-mode.
 Numerous studies in the literature have explored non-radial $f$-mode oscillations of NSs with different degrees of freedom \cite{Yoshida_1997, Sotani_2011, Flores_2014, Sandoval_2018, Wen_2019, Pradhan_2021, harishprd_2021, Zhao_2022, Pradhan_2022, athul_2022, sailesh_2024, Probit_2024, Probit_prc_2024, Sayantan_2024, Dey_2025, Rather_2025}.
 For instance, Ref. \cite{Pradhan_2021} explored the oscillations of hyperonic NS under the Cowling approximation and later extended the analysis using a full general relativistic treatment \cite{Pradhan_2022}.
 Their results showed that neglecting metric perturbations leads to an overestimation of the $f$-mode frequency by about $10-30 \ \%$.
 In another work \cite{Sotani_2021}, various URs were derived within the general relativistic framework, connecting different oscillation modes and damping rates to the dimensionless tidal deformability, providing important tools to connect theoretical predictions utilizing observational astrophysics.
-Additionally, Ref. \cite{harishprd_2021, Flores_2024} studied the $f$-mode oscillations of DM-admixed NS, while assuming a uniform DM distribution.
-As discussed earlier, this assumption is physically unreliable because it does not capture the effect of strong gravity on the DM density profile inside the star.